 - Walk quickly to and from service locations for the majority of the day.

-- Lift patients onto gurneys, into ambulances, and up and down stairwells.
+- Lift patients onto gurneys, into ambulances, as well as up and down stairwells.

 - Write and speak to patients, peers, and staff effectively.

-- Interact appropriately with patients, physicians, peers, and supervisor.
+- Interact appropriately with patients, physicians, peers, and supervisors.

 - Use good judgment to seek assistance when needed.